eManPrague/frui.ts/packages/screens/README.md

 There is a simple base class for all view models - `ScreenBase`.
 It handles basic lifecycle such as `initialize`, `activate`, `deactivate`.
 These actions origin from the root `View` component and are passed to child view models by their parent conductors.

-Hierarchical nesting of VMs is necessary to structure almost any application and thus base classes for the task are supplied as well:
+Hierarchical nesting of VMs is necessary to structure almost any application, and thus base classes for the task are supplied as well:

 - `ConductorSingleChild` - conductor with manually managed child VMs, e.g., a list with a detail page.
 - `ConductorOneChildActive` - conductor with a list of children and single active child.
 This is used when the parent has a static list of possible child VMs and only a single child can be active at a time.
 E.g., application module with list of pages.
 - `ConductorAllChildrenActive` - conductor with a list of children of which all are active.
-This is typical for multi window screens or dashboards.
+This is typical for multi-window screens or dashboards.

-It is recommended to design the structure of VMs first and only after that start with views implementation.
+We recommend to design the structure of VMs first and only after that start with views implementation.

 These components are heavily inspired by the Caliburn.Micro framework from .NET platform.